crate/cratedb-guide/docs/performance/inserts/index.md

 You can reduce the processing overhead by either eliminating the needless repetition of some steps or by reducing the work needed to be done by one or more steps.

-This section of the guide will show you how.
+This guide will show you how.

 ```{eval-rst}
 .. rubric:: Table of contents